Amin Al-Hamawi

-Amin Al-Hamawi (امين الحماوي; born 17 December 2003), is an Iraqi-Swedish professional footballer who plays as a striker for Allsvenskan club Helsingborgs IF and the Iraq U-23 national team.
+Amin Raafat Ali Al-Hamawi (امين الحماوي; born 17 December 2003) is an Iraqi professional footballer who plays as a striker for Danish Superliga club Randers FC and the Iraq national team.

 Club career

 Helsingborgs IF

 Spending his entire youth career at local club Helsingborgs IF having joined the academy as an 8-year-old, Al-Hamawi signed his first professional contract with the team in March 2022 after scoring 24 goals in 23 matches for the U19 side, where he was vice-captain, the previous season.

-Torns IF
+Loan to Torns IF

 Immediately after signing his first professional contract, Al-Hamawi was loaned out to third-tier club Torns IF, where he quickly impressed, starting 4 matches and scoring 3 goals in the Ettan.